-Original Medicare pays most of the cost of the covered services you receive as part of the study.
-After Medicare has paid its share of the cost for these services, our plan will also pay for part of the costs.
-We will pay the difference between the cost sharing in Original Medicare and your cost sharing as a member of our plan.
+After Medicare has paid its share of the cost for these services, our plan will pay the difference between the cost sharing in Original Medicare and your in-network cost sharing as a member of our plan.
 This means you will pay the same amount for the services you receive as part of the study as you would if you received these services from our plan.
+However, you are required to submit documentation showing how much cost sharing you paid.
+Please see Chapter 7 for more information for submitting requests for payments.

 Here's an example of how the cost sharing works: Let's say that you have a lab test that costs \$100 as part of the research study.
 Let's also say that your share of the costs for this test is \$20 under Original Medicare, but the test would be \$10 under our plan's benefits.
-In this case, Original Medicare would pay \$80 for the test and we would pay another \$10.
-This means that you would pay \$10, which is the same amount you would pay under our plan's benefits.
+In this case, Original Medicare would pay \$80 for the test and you would pay the \$20 copay required under Original Medicare.
+You would then notify your plan that you received a qualified clinical trial service and submit documentation, such as a provider bill, to the plan.
+The plan would then directly pay you \$10.
+Therefore, your net payment is \$10, the same amount you would pay under our plan's benefits.
+Please note that in order to receive payment from your plan, you must submit documentation to your plan, such as a provider bill.